Steps we recommend to get up and running quickly in Functionly when planning a restructure

 c.
 Click the create scenario button

 2. Import people.
 Select the People tab in the design tools pane on the left hand side of screen.

 a.
 Click the "Add people" button and follow the instructions here to import your existing people. (see screenshot to right)

 3. Build/Edit the team structure.
-Depending on what people import method you used, the import process may have automatically built your team structure and allocated people to teams.
-If you don't have any teams yet, or need to edit them, see how to start building your structure.
+Depending on what people import method you used, the import process may have automatically built your team structure and allocated people, the next step is to add groups to show that people are part of a team.

-4. Allocate functions to teams.
-From the Functions tab in the design tools menu, drag and drop function categories or individual functions to the appropriate teams.
+4. Allocate functions to leaders of teams as accountabilities.
+From the Functions tab in the left-hand menu, drag and drop function categories or individual functions to the appropriate manager of a team.
 Keep in mind the idea here is to accurately reflect what currently happens in your org.
 So be sure to allocate functions which represent actual reality, and not how you wish things would be (that comes later)!